casper-network/casper-node/resources/charlie/README.md

 ## Software Install

-Initially, we will be distributing the debian package as part of the archive which contained this file.
+The package can be installed with `sudo apt install casper-node_0.1.x-r_amd64.deb`.
-The package can be found in the `deb` folder, `casper-node_0.1.x_amd64.deb`.
+Where `x` is last minor version of software and `r` is the package revision.
+We will be pushing revisions with no code changes for updates to genesis files.

-The package can be installed with `sudo apt install ./deb/casper-node_0.1.x_amd64.deb`.
-This will install both `casper-node` and `casper-client` executables in `/usr/bin`.
+This package will install both `casper-node` and `casper-client` executables in `/usr/bin`.

 Configuration files and other needed files are installed in `/etc/casper/`.
 And example config file is given as `/etc/casper/config-example.toml`.
 This needs to be updated to `config.toml`.
 You can do a direct copy and